 Snapshots will change dramatically in the coming months.
 It will be published three times during the school year, and each issue will focus on single area of research.
-We will add a fourth type of story, called Social Impact.
-This will be an interview with a nationally known bioethicist, outlining some of the social, ethical, and legal implications of the featured research.
-In addition, each issue will have a package of materials for teachers to help integrate smoothly Snapshots into the classroom, as well as a package of materials and activities for students.
+In addition to four professionally-written articles, each issue will have a package of materials for teachers to help integrate Snapshots smoothly into the classroom, as well as a package of materials and activities for students.

 The schedule for the coming school year is:

 |October 1, 1999 ||Xenotransplantation: Using Animal Parts for Human Transplants |

 |January 15, 2000 ||DNA Chip Technology: Biochemisty Meets the Silicon Chip |

 |April 15, 2000 ||Edible Vaccines: Engineering Fruits to Block Human Disease |

 So, to give more detail, each issue will contain these four types of articles:

 - Research in the News: A summary of the latest laboratory results pertaining to the featured topic, with a discussion of what they mean and why they are important.

 - People Doing Science: Profiles of researchers and other professionals involved in the featured research.